tusharahmmed/weather/README.md

 #Documentation

 This application is using https://openweathermap.org/ API service.
-For use you have to Singup that website and collect your API key.
+For use you have to SignUp that website and collect your API key.

 Paste your API in index.php file on line number 05.